TEXTING AVAILABLE! For a text response feel free to text the number provided on your screen after filling out this form.

 Otoplasty can be performed on both children and adults with fully developed ears.
 For children, by undergoing otoplasty at a young age, children avoid years of teasing or bullying that can arise from having ears that look different from other children.

 Otoplasty is a viable surgical procedure for candidates who were born with irregularly shaped ears.
-However, some candidates come to us with ears that have been disfigured due to trauma or a previous surgery.
+However, some candidates come to us with ears that have been disfigured due to trauma or previous surgery.
 Each doctor works closely with their patients to determine the best procedure or technique for their specific case.

 As with any surgery, the patient should be in good health and have the ability to heal properly.
 They should also have realistic expectations for the procedure.
 We recommend viewing some of our before and after photos of other otoplasty patients in order to get a reasonable understanding of what can be accomplished, although results differ for each individual.

 During the initial consultation, one of our doctors will discuss the patient’s current concerns with their ears to find out what they hope to achieve from an otoplasty procedure.
-The doctor will also ask about any medications the patient currently takes, medical conditions they have, or previous surgeries they have undergone.
+The doctor will also ask about any medications the patient currently takes, the medical conditions they have, or previous surgeries they have undergone.
 Finally, an examination of the ears will be conducted in order to determine whether or not the patient is a good candidate for otoplasty.

 If they are a good candidate, then a custom procedure plan will be drafted for the patient depending on the specifics of their case and a surgery date will be scheduled.
 Our doctors and experienced staff will go over the procedure, preparation, and recovery in detail.
 At this time, they will also be able to provide a more accurate cost estimate.

 At Cosmetic Surgery Associates, we aim to make every patient feel as comfortable as possible.
 Please feel free to ask any questions regarding the procedure or about other procedures that are of interest.
-Call us today at our McLean or Bethesda location or contact us through our online form to get started.
+Call us today at our Bethesda location or contact us through our online form to get started.

 Otoplasty is an outpatient operation typically performed under local anesthesia and sedation or general anesthesia.
 This choice will depend on the extent of the operation to be performed and the patient’s personal comfort.
 The entire procedure typically takes about two to three hours.

 Most incisions for otoplasty are made behind the ear where the resulting scars will not be visible.
 From this placement, the surgeon will be able to remove the necessary amount of cartilage to reduce the projection of the ear from the head.
-In some particular cases, an incision may be necessary in front of the ear.
+In some particular cases, an incision may be necessary for the front of the ear.
 These incisions will be hidden in the natural folds of the ear to minimize scarring.

 There are various techniques for reshaping, repositioning, and resizing the ear at our surgeons’ disposal.
 Depending on the individual case, one or more of the following techniques may be utilized.